koehlma/jaspy/README.rst

 | PyPy.js (warm)                                | 847457           |
 +-----------------------------------------------+------------------+

-However this is a somewhat unfair benchmark because no dom manipulation or anything else browser specific is going on.
+However, this is a somewhat unfair benchmark because no dom manipulation or anything else browser specific is going on.
 Surprisingly threading and debugging introduces nearly no overhead.

-State
+**State.**
 -----
 This project is still in an alpha state.
 The APIs are unstable, it is untested and not ready for productive use.
 Some of the features listed above are not yet implemented.